Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 There’s one more key to maximizing your traffic: don’t duplicate descriptions.
 If you do, you’re far more likely to be marked as a spammer or ignored.

-If I was sharing this post on Twitter, for example, I would write several different descriptions:
+If we were sharing this post on Twitter, for example, we would write several different descriptions:

 - Want to create an effective social media strategy?
 Here’s how: [url]